 This program is designed for students who intend to transfer to the UNC-Charlotte Child and Family Development and the Birth-Kindergarten Teaching License Program.
+This program is also designed for students who intend to transfer to Catawba College's Evening and Graduate Studies Programs, B-K Program.
 Students who successfully complete this course of study and who meet the requirements for admission to UNC-Charlotte are eligible to apply for admission to the major with junior standing.